-- Student must drop classes by the deadline set forth below to qualify for a credit or refund of tuition and surcharge. - Application for refunds must be made to the Student Business Office after the class or classes have been dropped. - Credits/refunds will NOT be authorized for drops or withdrawals occurring after the deadline date. - Refund checks will be mailed by the VCCCD District Office after the application is received and processed at the Student Business Office. - Enrollment fee or tuition and surcharge refunds are subject, once a semester, to the withholding of a \$10 Administrative Fee. - Nonresident and International students who drop a class or classes prior to the date listed below may request a refund of their tuition and surcharge fees; and the Health Center fee, any Instructional Materials fees, and the Student Center fee as set out in this policy.
+- Student must drop classes by the deadline set forth below to qualify for a credit or refund of tuition and surcharge. - Application for refunds must be made to the Student Business Office after the class or classes have been dropped. - Credits/refunds will NOT be authorized for drops or withdrawals occurring after the deadline date. - Refund checks will be mailed by the VCCCD District Office after the application is received and processed at the Student Business Office. - If payment was made by a credit card the refund will be issued back to the card that was used. - Enrollment fee or tuition and surcharge refunds are subject, once a semester, to the withholding of a \$10 Administrative Fee. - Nonresident and International students who drop a class or classes prior to the date listed below may request a refund of their tuition and surcharge fees; and the Health Center fee, any Instructional Materials fees, and the Student Center fee as set out in this policy.